usmanmusa1920/flask-unity/docs/example/app_forms.rst

 Next is to go to our app views.py file **exam/views.py** and import the forms, make sure your follow the order of the import (you will see a prototype commented in your app views.py file above) which look like::

-  from flask import (render_template, Blueprint) from flask-unity.utils import footer_style, template_dir, static_dir
+  from flask import (render_template, Blueprint) from flask_unity.utils import footer_style, template_dir, static_dir
   # from <project_name>.config import db
   # from .models import <app_models>
   # from .forms import <model_form>